lxde/lxde.github.io/get.md

 their default desktop environment.

-You could also consider getting a computer from a local computer recyclers and ask them to install Lubuntu on it.
+You could also consider getting a computer from a local computer recyclers and ask them to install Fedora LXDE, or Debian on it.

 Although it could run on the computers with RAM as small as 256MiB, We recommend getting a computer with RAM of 1GiB or above for applications running